steve-chavez/postgrest-sessions-example/app.sql.md

 ```

-To clean up expired sessions, you can periodically run the following function:
+To clean up expired sessions, we can periodically run the following function:

 ```sql
 create function app.clean_sessions()